Deeksha Monga 9 Jun 2016 . 5 min read

 “The manner in which sometimes the bride is treated in many a home by the husband, in-law and the relatives, creates a feeling of emotional numbness in society"

-In a country where a woman, especially, married woman has no emotional security and is always under an indiscernible threat that she might have to leave her so-called home any time; where the minimum legal age for marriage for a boy (21) and girl (18) differ owing to the petty mindset that a wife should always be younger than the man; where property inheritance rights differ for men and women, there ought to be a protective shield that is held by authorities more powerful than mere citizens.
-Thanks to our legal system that lays down many such laws that may not prevent atrocities against women but at least provides with the cover to deal with most of them.
+In a country where a woman, especially, married woman has no emotional security and is always under an indiscernible threat that she might have to leave her so-called home anytime; where the minimum legal age for marriage for a boy (21) and girl (18) differ owing to the petty mindset that a wife should always be younger than the man; where property inheritance rights differ for men and women, there ought to be a protective shield that is held by authorities more powerful than mere citizens.
+Thanks to our legal system that lays down many such laws that may not prevent atrocities against daughter in law but at least provides with the cover to deal with most of them.
 Probably framers of our constitution assumed such odds coming their way due to continuous suppression of women in the society for centuries.
-This is why Article 15(3) of Indian constitution empowers the State to take affirmative actions in favor of women.
+This is why Article 15(3) of Indian Constitution empowers the State to take affirmative actions in favour of a daughter in law.
 In fact, Constitution of India is one of the very few documents where gender equality has been taken care of so well.

-Here are some important women rights that every married woman must be knowledgeable about:
+Here is some important daughter in law rights that every married woman must know:

 - Keeping evidence for all the gifts received such as wedding pictures.